patrickrobrecht/flexible-event-and-booking-manager/README.md

 ### How to deploy
 - Run `composer production` to remove development dependencies.
+- Run `npm run build` to build production files.
+- Upload files to the production system.
 - Create/update the `.env` configuration if necessary.
 - Run `php artisan migrate` to migrate the database to the latest version.
-- Upload files to the production system.
 - Optimize performance with caching for config, events, routes, views by running `php artisan optimize`.